Skip to content

 Prerequisites

-Make sure you have installed, configured, and authenticated with the Deep Origin python client.
+Make sure you have installed, authenticated, and configured with the Deep Origin python client.

 Recommended installation method